What Are the Requirements to Become a Diplomat?

 As a new U.S. diplomat, you need flexibility to work anywhere and knowledge of the mainstays and new trends within U.S. foreign policy.
 Depending on your career track, you could be involved in border patrol, immigration or human trafficking duties.
 You could deal with scientific, economic, environmental and other trade practices.
 You might manage and facilitate embassy operations.
 Alternatively, you could engage with political officials at higher and lower levels as you explain, negotiate and help further U.S. and international values and policies.

 Is There a Downside to Becoming a Diplomat?

 Diplomats can feel estranged and isolated after extended periods of time living overseas.
 Federal budget cuts can mean a pay cut for you as well.
 Also, U.S. embassies are often prime targets for protests, bombings and other political turmoil, which may put you in risky situations.

 There is a very broad range in the salaries of U.S. diplomats.
 The salary one earns is based on a number of factors, most importantly years of service and rank, and also location.
 The newest and least experienced employees in the U.S. foreign service can expect an annual salary of around $30,000, while experienced diplomats may earn well over $100,000 yearly.

 What Are Some Related Alternative Careers?

 If you are interested in working for the U.S. government, you could also consider a career in one of the branches of the military.
 Depending on your educational background, you could become an officer in the army, navy, air force, or marines with a bachelor's degree.
 This job may also involve traveling to foreign countries on behalf of the United States.
-If you have an interest in the study of politics or international relations, you could also pursue a career as a political scientist, which requires at least a master's degree.
+If you have an interest in the study of politics or international relations, you could also pursue a career in political science, which requires at least a master's degree.
 These professionals study various governments and political systems to identify patterns and trends.